Cripple Creek Jail

 The entity of a past male night jailer

-One evening, the docent was getting ready to close up the museum for the day, when she saw a solid man’s face looking through the window at her.
+One evening, the docent was getting ready to close up the museum for the day, when she saw a man’s face looking through the window at her.

 She opened the door to let him in, but he had vanished.
-She reported this incident to other former law enforcement officers who worked at the building when it was still open as a jail.
+She reported this incident to other former law enforcement officers who had once worked at the building when it was still open as a jail.

 The entity of a little girl